unmtransinfo/ISBDSCourse/CARC_Account/README.md

 22 | `qstat` | Check current users
 23 | `conda install -n mypyenv nameofpackage nameofpackage` | Install packages without activating the environment

-[*] environment needs to be active where the packages are required
+[*] environment needs to be active in which the packages are required